Northumberland Coast Path

 Customer reviews from the Northumberland Coast Path

-Mr Richardson, UK
+Mr Robinson, UK

 “Very much enjoyed the puffins tour to Farne Islands from Seahouses.
 Even though most of the puffins had left for the sea, there were still about 200 puffins left so that I was able to take lovely pictures of them.
 Greatly enjoyed the walk across the sand to Holy Island during low tide along those long sticks helping me to find my way.
 Did probably more than half of the hike barefoot along the beach.
 I could have left my walking boots at home (joke).
 Even went for a short dip in the chilly North Sea.
 But if I had not forgotten my bathing cap I could have swam for a while.
 Had lots of lovely little conversations along the way, as people there are friendly, open and have all the time of the world for a chat.”